payloadcms/payload/packages/plugin-sentry/README.md

-> This repo is currently under active development.
+🚧 WAIT!
+This repo is in the process of being built and **not been tested for production use** yet. ⚠️

 # Sentry Plugin for Payload